konsumer/graphql-codegen-knex-migration/README.md

 Arrays of scalars will use JSON-type in the database.

-`ID` types will be stored as `UUID` in the database, to keep primary-keys unique across tables.
+`ID` types will be stored as `UUID` in the database, to keep keys unique across tables.

 ## development